Sanrrone/removeMySeq/README.md

 CATTATCGTTGGACTGATTGTAGTTGTGTTGGTGGTGCT

 ## Notes
-the query sequence must have only one sequence, if you provide a multifasta as input only first sequence will works.
+the query sequence must have only one sequence, if you provide a multifasta as input only first sequence will work.